sudheerj/javascript-interview-questions/README.md

 363. ### How do you map the array values without using map method

-     You can map the array values without using `map` method by just using `from` method of Array.
+     You can map the array values without using the `map` method by just using the `from` method of Array.
 Let's map city names from Countries array,

-     ```javascrippt
+     ```javascript
      const countries = [
          { name: 'India', capital: 'Delhi' },
          { name: 'US', capital: 'Washington' },